-Through counselling you are exercising your brain like a muscle, just like people go to the gym to build strength in their physical appearance, spend time building strength in your mind.
-The stronger you are mentally, the better you will be able to make decisions and feel confident doing so.
+Through counselling, you are exercising your brain like a muscle, just like people go to the gym to build strength in their physical appearance, spend time building strength in your mind.
+The stronger you are mentally, the better you will be able to make decisions and feel confident in doing so.

 9. You get some reflection time…

 Life can be busy and particularly with a career in social media (which never switches off) it can be hard to switch off.
 You’ll feel like a complete idiot getting your phone out and scrolling your Instagram feed in a counselling session.
 Too right!!!
 We need to be spending more time just with ourselves and counselling forces you to do this wonderful thing.